Altagrave-Git/Altagrave-Git/README.md

 ## Hi there, I'm Damon Turcotte! 👋

 ### I'm a full-stack developer who builds web and mobile applications and the backend software that powers them.
-I'm passionate about creating smooth, efficient and unified systems of component applications to build powerful, responsive and unique software platforms that provide intuitive and memorable user experiences.
+I'm passionate about creating smooth, efficient and unified systems of component applications to build unique online platforms that provide intuitive and memorable user experiences.

 ### 🔭 I’m currently working on...
 - A fully local native mobile resume builder application using React Native, Redux, JavaScript and Paper UI.